-These mixed berry turnovers are easy to make and ready in under 30 minutes!
+These easy berry turnovers are simple to make and ready in under 30 minutes!
 Free of dairy and refined sugar, and vegan friendly too!

 While vacationing in Florence, Italy several years ago, we got a great deal on a hotel right outside the city center, so needless to say, we took it.
 We came in by train from Venice in the late afternoon and spent a few hours walking the cobblestone streets.
 We ate dinner and then hopped onto the city bus to get to our hotel.
 After what felt like a hundred stops to drop off and pick up passengers, we were the only “tourists” left on the bus with a bunch of locals, headed out way past my comfort zone.
 This hotel was seriously farther than the 1/8 of an inch away the little map online depicted.